 Walter Johnson’s River of Dark Dreams is a meditation on the making of the Cotton Kingdom in the nineteenth century American South.
 The book is rich with the intimacies and delicacies of detail—details that describe the fundamental material circumstances in which enslaved men, women, and children forcibly transformed Native America into cultivated grids of mono-crop culture at the behest of “Manifest Destiny”; details that are gut-wrenching in their vivid depictions of the social relations of white supremacy—the torture, the hunger, the bleeding, and the raping of the enslaved—the malignant, violent underbelly that made and forcibly maintained the Cotton Kingdom; details that connect the smallest common denominators of plantation life, whether measured in lashes (upon flesh), or pounds (of cotton), or any other metric of rule—to the global economy, which itself connected slaveholders and merchant capitalists from the fields and riverbanks of New Orleans to the factories of Manchester and Liverpool.
 Continue reading

 This week at The Junto, we are pleased to offer a roundtable review on Walter Johnson’s recent River of Dark Dreams: Slavery and Empire in the Cotton Kingdom (Cambridge: Belknap Press of Harvard University Press, 2013).
 Johnson, whose Soul by Soul: Life Inside the Antebellum Trade Market (Cambridge: Harvard University Press, 1999) went far in this year’s Junto March Madness, is the Winthrop Professor of History and Professor of African and African American Studies at Harvard University.
 River of Dark Dreams is a dense, learned, and sophisticated account of cotton culture, slave society, and global capitalism as experienced in pre-Civil War Mississippi Valley.
 It has somthing for everyone: race, slavery, capitalism, technology, regionalism, and globalism.
 As such, this week’s roundtable will offer five reviews from five different authors giving their take on what promises to be a classic text.
-After my brief overview and introduction, we will post one review each day from Mandy Izadi (today), Matt Karp (Tuesday), Sara Georgini (Wednesday), Joe Adelman (Thursday), and Roy Rogers (Friday).
+After my brief overview and introduction, we will post one review each day from Mandy Izadi (today), Matt Karp (Tuesday), Joe Adelman (Wednesday), Roy Rogers (Thursday), Sara Georgini (Friday), and Eric Herschthal (Saturday).
 We hope that these various reviews will spark discussion and debate.
 Continue reading

 Unfortunately, we were unable to post the final scheduled post for the roundtable, which was set to be on race.
 So instead of someone trying to scrounge up a full post last-minute on this important topic, a few of us decided to put up some brief concluding thoughts on various topics related to the New New Political History.
 We ask that these be read as more informal than the previous three posts, and more as a touchstone for possible discussion.
 If things go right, we should have a response to the roundtable from Andrew Robertson sometime soon.